Haagerup property and group-invariant percolation: Introduction and Main Results

-The results described above in Section \ref{subsection-intro1} - Section \ref{subsection-intro4} underline the wide applicability of our construction.
-Moreover, it turns out to be very natural in settings of particular interest.
-We stress this latter point in the final part of the article by providing an in-depth discussion of two classes of examples which have historically been of great relevance for both probability theory and geometric group theory.
+The construction we develop is widely applicable and yields natural models as well as exponential decay in settings of particular interest.
+This is emphasized in the final part of the article by an in-depth discussion of three classes of examples which have historically been of great relevance for both probability theory and geometric group theory.

-\subsubsection{Lamplighters over free groups.}
+\subsubsection{\bf Lamplighters over free groups.}

 The first class of examples we treat are so-called {\em lamplighter groups} over free groups.
-These are restricted wreath products of the form $H\wr\F_r$, where the {\em base group} $\F_r$ is a free group of rank $r\in\N$ and the {\em lamp group} $H$ is finite, see Section \ref{lamplighters} for details.
-It is a non-trivial fact due to de Cornulier, Stalder and Valette \cite{CSV08} that these groups have the Haagerup property.
-More generally, stability of the Haagerup property under wreath products was established by the same authors in \cite{CSV12}.
-Lamplighter groups, especially ones of the form $\Z_2\wr\Z^d$, have received substantial attention in the theory of random walks since the work of Kaimanovich and Vershik \cite{KV83}.
-Let us mention the breakthrough results about identification of the Poisson boundary proved by Erschler \cite{E10,E11} for $d\geq5$ and by Lyons and Peres \cite{LP21} for $d=3,4$.
-The Poisson boundary of random walks on lamplighters over free groups was investigated by Karlsson and Woess \cite{KW07}.
-For Bernoulli percolation, Lyons and Schramm \cite{LS99} established that any Cayley graph of a lamplighter group over some finitely generated base group with non-trivial, finite lamp group has non-trivial uniqueness phase, i.e.\ $p_u<1$.
-Complementing this result, we prove the following, perhaps surprising, result in the setting of invariant percolations (see Theorem \ref{theorem-Lamplighter}).
+These are restricted wreath products of the form $H\wr\F_r$, where the {\em base group} $\F_r$ is a free group of rank $r\in\N$ and the {\em lamp group} $H$ is finite (see Section \ref{lamplighters} for precise definitions).
+It is a non-trivial fact \cite{CSV08} that these groups have the Haagerup property.
+More generally, stability of the Haagerup property under wreath products was established in \cite{CSV12}.
+Lamplighter groups, especially ones of the form $\Z_2\wr\Z^d$, have received substantial attention in the theory of random walks starting with \cite{KV83}.
+Let us mention the breakthrough results about identification of the Poisson boundary \cite{E10,E11} for $d\geq5$ and \cite{LP21} for $d=3,4$.
+See also \cite{KW07} for an investigation of the Poisson boundary of random walks on lamplighters over free groups.
+For Bernoulli percolation, Lyons and Schramm \cite{LS99} established that any Cayley graph of a lamplighter group over a finitely generated base group with non-trivial, finite lamp group has non-trivial uniqueness phase, i.e.\ $p_u<1$.
+In particular, this implies that the two-point function of Bernoulli percolation is bounded away from zero for sufficiently large marginals.
+On the other hand, in the setting of invariant percolations, we prove the following result (see Theorem \ref{theorem-Lamplighter}).